Virtual Headache Specialist

 What is Nerivio?

 The Nerivio device is made by the company Theranica.
 It is a wireless remote electrical neuromodulation (REN) device wearable for the acute treatment of migraine applied to the upper-arm.
-It was FDA-cleared for the acute treatment of episodic migraine in adults in May 2019.
-In October 2020, FDA clearance was extended to acute treatment of migraine in chronic migraine patients as well.
-In January 2021, Nerivio received FDA clearance for acute migraine treatment for episodic or chronic migraine in patients 12 years and older.
+It was FDA-cleared for the acute treatment of migraine in adults in May 2019 following this study.
+In October 2020, FDA clearance was extended to acute treatment of migraine in chronic migraine patients as well following this study.
+In January 2021, Nerivio received FDA clearance for acute migraine treatment for episodic or chronic migraine in patients 12 years and older with this study.
 In February 2023 it became FDA cleared for dual-use for both acute and preventive treatment of migraine with or without aura in patients 12 years or older.
-So it is also a great option for adolescents who may not be able to use many of the common migraine medications.
 Furthermore, a 2023 study showed Nerivio to be a safe treatment option in pregnant women.
-It can be prescribed by your doctor, or you can buy it on your own directly from the company.

 How does Nerivio work?

-The device works through a smartphone app downloaded on your smartphone which controls the strength and treatments.
+The device works through an app downloaded on your smartphone which controls the strength of stimulation.
 The device itself is an arm band that easily straps around the upper arm, and was recognized in TIME Magazine’s annual list of the 100 Best Inventions in 2019.

-It delivers electronic pulses into the skin to generate a proprietary “Conditioned Pain Modulation” response which helps to abort the effects of a migraine in patients with or without aura.
+Nerivio delivers electronic pulses into the skin to generate a proprietary “Conditioned Pain Modulation” response which helps to abort the migraine.
 Nerivio stimulates specific sensory nerves of the upper arm which normally sense pain.
-The stimulation from the device is not strong enough to actually trigger pain for the user, but the signal still travels to the brainstem, as it normally would.
+The stimulation from the device is not strong enough to actually trigger pain for the user, but the signal still travels to the brainstem.
 From here, it interferes and blocks the ongoing activated electrical circuitry of the migraine, and helps to abort it.
+It uses a proprietary stimulation signal which targets specific pain transmitting nerve fibers that disrupts the electrical activity of a migraine centrally from a remote location peripherally (on the arm).
+Nerivio is not the same as a TENS unit.

 How well does Nerivio work?

-The device is applied within 60 minutes (preferably at onset) of a migraine headache or migraine aura, and stimulation is performed for 45 minutes.
-It is described as a vibrating sensation.
-Studies showed that 66.7% of patients had significant pain relief at 2 hours, and 37.4% of patients achieved complete pain relief at 2 hours.
+A migraine abortive study showed that 67% of patients had significant pain relief at 2 hours, and 37.4% of patients achieved complete pain relief at 2 hours.
 Furthermore, 89.7% of patients studied avoided having to take other abortive medications when treating with Nerivio.

-In the study leading to Nerivio treatment extension to adolescents 12 years and older in January 2021, 71% of patients had pain relief by 2 hours after Nerivio treatment, while 35% received complete pain relief.
+In a migraine abortive study leading to FDA clearance for adolescents 12 years and older in January 2021, 71% of patients had pain relief by 2 hours after Nerivio treatment, while 35% received complete pain relief.
 Pain relief and pain freedom were sustained for 24 hours in 90% of cases.

 In the migraine preventive study, it was used every other day.
 Patients who used Nerivio had a mean reduction of 4 migraine days per month from baseline compared to a reduction of only 1.3 days in the placebo group.